 Carefully positioned openings in these storage walls set up views through the interior and out of the house.
 Open and half-open niches and a large transparent hearth create a visually balanced composition.
 To the front is an open kitchen, featuring a monolithic white kitchen island with terrazzo worktop.

-The addition of folding doors at the front and rear of the house opens up the remarkable living space to the green surroundings with abundant water.
+The addition of folding screens at the front and rear of the house opens up the remarkable living space to the green surroundings with abundant water.
 As a result, the open hearth at the centre can be used from inside and outside.

 Location: Hoofddorp, Netherlands